Quick Look

 1. Migraines

-In addition to pain and light sensitivity, migraines can also cause nausea, vomiting, blurred vision, and noise sensitivity.
+In addition to pain and light sensitivity, migraines can cause nausea, vomiting, blurred vision, and noise sensitivity.

 2. Encephalitis